Maitrisoni1803/maitri-soni/README.md

 ## 🚀 About Me

-I am a 2025 Bachelor of Engineering graduate from SVIT, Vasad, with 7–8 months of internship experience and strong hands-on skills across software development, SQL, Python, Excel, and Microsoft Data Analytics.
+I am a 2025 Bachelor of Engineering graduate from SVIT, Vasad, with approx one year of internship and job experience and strong hands-on skills across software development, SQL, Python, Excel, and Microsoft Data Analytics.
 I have contributed to multiple projects, improving data accuracy, workflow efficiency, and overall system performance through practical, results-driven solutions.

 ## 📚 Learning & Knowledge